Expert tips to ensure your child’s all-round development

 Mums, as soon as your baby is out, another roller coaster ride begins for you--that’s called parenting.
 Your baby soon begins to achieve various development milestones one after the other and apart from enjoying your baby’s healthy growth, as a responsible parent, you need to stimulate it as well.

-What are the different areas in which infants show growth or development?
+What are the different areas in which babies show growth or development?

 Human babies show growth and development in 4 major areas: physical, mental, emotional and social.
 1